 You undergo psychological adjustments when you become a parent.
-One of the major ones concerns allotments of time, or so it appears to me.
+One of the major ones concerns allotments of time.
 That is, how you allot your future time on this planet in your head, and where you are going in life.

-That said, you might also have some dimmer unforeseeable time allotments subconsciously lurking back there, when you hear talk of climate change, electric cars, future stuff.
+You might also have some dim, unforeseeable time allotments subconsciously lurking back there, when you hear talk of climate change, electric cars, future stuff.
 You might half think that anything beyond the year 2050 doesn’t really matter, because surely if I’m still around then (taking nothing for granted) I’ll only be a few years from dead.
 Who can possibly visualise the year 2050?

-But the unforeseeable allotment warps in mindbending fashion.
+But the unforeseeable time allotment warps in mindbending fashion.
 It’s conceivable our children could live to the year 2100, the next century.
-Sorry, what?
-Shut up.

-There’s a kind of psychological climate change in this which is colossal, a whooshing timelapse over which you have extremely limited control.
+There’s a kind of psychological climate change in this which is colossal, a whooshing timelapse over which you have very limited control.

 The issue of climate change in its more recognised sense has been prominent in my head lately.